-Prof. Quinn is a regularly cited in the media for his legal analysis and commentary on current merger transaction deal developments.
-Prof. Quinn also blogs on legal developments in corporate governance and mergers & acquisitions at the M&A Law Prof Blog.
+Quinn is regularly cited in the media for his legal analysis and commentary on current merger transaction deal developments.

-In addition, Prof. Quinn has written extensively on issues of legal reform in post-Socialist Asia, particularly Vietnam.
-From 1994-2000, Prof. Quinn was the resident director for the Fulbright Economics Teaching Program in Ho Chi Minh City.
-From 2012-2018, Prof. Quinn served as a founding board member on the board of the Trust for University Innovation in Vietnam (TUIV).
-TUIV is a 501(c)(3) organization with a mission to improve institutional innovation in Vietnam’s system of higher education and the sponsoring entity for the Fulbright University of Vietnam, a new private non-profit liberal arts university in Ho Chi Minh City, Vietnam.
+A fluent Vietnamese speaker, Quinn was the resident director for the Fulbright Economics Teaching Program in Ho Chi Minh City from 1994-2000.
+Until 2018, Prof. Quinn served as a founding board member for the Trust for University Innovation in Vietnam, the sponsoring entity for the Fulbright University of Vietnam, a private non-profit liberal arts university in Ho Chi Minh City, Vietnam.